Meet the IJNR Staff

 Dave Spratt is IJNR’s Chief Executive Officer.

 For more than 20 years, Dave was a fixture at daily newspapers in Colorado and Michigan, writing and editing sports, features and news, nurturing young writers and staring longingly out the window where the real action was.
 Dave left inky fingers behind in 2009, when he took a buyout from the Detroit News to freelance and carry coolers for IJNR until being named CEO in January 2013.
-In addition to being a three-time IJNR Fellow, Dave is a lifelong lover of the outdoors and frequent end user of clean air, clear water and healthy habitat — human and otherwise.
-And most of all, he wants the world to understand why those things are so important.
+Dave is a lifelong lover of the outdoors and frequent end user of clean air, clear water and healthy habitat — human and otherwise.
+Easily distracted by wildlife, Dave lives just outside Ann Arbor, Michigan, with his wife Sarah and two marginally compliant terriers, who all eagerly await the next visit home from their adult daughters Emma and Natalie.
+Dave has a B.A. in Journalism from Michigan State University and earned a graduate certificate in Nonprofit Management from Eastern Michigan University.

-Adam also serves as a part-time outreach/communications specialist for the University of Wisconsin, Madison’s Center for Limnology (the study of lakes, basically).
-Adam lives in Madison, Wisconsin with his wife, Carrie, and their two daughters.
-If he had free time to spend, it would be spent hiking, camping, canoeing and brewing his own beer.
-Adam received his master’s degree in journalism from the University of Wisconsin School of Journalism and has a bachelor’s degree from Carleton College in Northfield, Minnesota.
-He hasn’t completely given up his freelance writing career and sometimes succumbs to lapses in judgement, taking freelance gigs for science and environmental publications like BioScience magazine, Scientific American, and Audubon online.
+Adam is largely responsible for IJNR’s programs, which means he spends months lining up speakers, scouting locations and noodling topics in between programs, and days fretting about meeting schedules, herding cats and finding coffee.
+Adam also serves as outreach and communications specialist for the University of Wisconsin’s Center for Limnology (the study of lakes, more or less) where he gets paid to go out on boats and write about it.
+Adam lives in Madison, Wisconsin with his wife, Carrie, and their two daughters, Brynn and Maggie.
+He's striving to raise tomboy princesses, teaching his girls to build a campfire and catch a fish, while also willingly participating in tea parties and the construction of fairy houses.
+Adam received his master's degree in journalism from the University of Wisconsin School of Journalism and has a bachelor's degree from Carleton College in Northfield, Minnesota.
+While he undoubtedly peaked before he had kids, he hasn't completely given up his freelance writing career, and sometimes succumbs to lapses in judgement, taking freelancing gigs for various science and environmental publications.

 In addition to keeping the books for the organization, Carrie is tasked with helping with the myriad things that keep the ship sailing smoothly.
 Carrie has her master’s degree in public health from the University of Wisconsin-Madison, and earned her undergraduate degree from Carleton College (where she met a certain IJNR director of programs).
 Carrie lives with Adam and their two daughters in Madison.